-2020: Our community gathered virtually on Tuesday, September 15th for an unusual, but wonderful 6th annual Prayer Breakfast.
-Jake Speck, Executive Director, A.D.
-Players, gave an inspirational address about the amazing power of the arts.
+Inspirational words from the 2020 Prayer Breakfast by Jake Speck, Executive Director, A.D.
+Players, about the amazing power of the arts.

 “The arts have the power to move people in a way that nothing else can.
 Music, stories, paintings, dance, sculpture, these things evoke responses from the human spirit that other mediums simply do not.
 And it is in times of great stress and uncertainty that the arts are needed the most.
 Where did everyone run to at the beginning of the pandemic?
 They ran to artists!
 Netflix, Disney+, Amazon Prime, Hulu, virtual museum tours, living room concerts!
 Art brings us comfort in times of trouble, it challenges us in times of struggle, it lifts our spirits in times of sorrow and it educates us in times of confusion.
 Remove the arts and artists from a community and you remove the very soul of that community.
 God hardwired human beings to learn, to grow, to empathize with others through experiencing the arts.
 I believe that.
 Why do you think Jesus uses stories so much throughout the Bible?
 Because he knew how good of a tool the arts were to teach us things.
 Will any of the students that come through the Newspring program go on to be a professional artist?
 Maybe.
 But that’s not really the point.
 Will the education they receive and the artistic and emotional vocabulary they develop here help them to become a more empathetic, creative, expressive and purpose driven member of their community?
 Without question.”